Sereti12/aws-ec2-start-stop-automation/README.md

 * Maintain full auditability through CloudWatch logging.

 The automation is implemented using a serverless, event-driven architecture leveraging Amazon EventBridge for scheduling and AWS Lambda for execution.
 EC2 instances are identified using resource tags, making the solution scalable and easily extensible to additional instances without modifying the underlying code.

+**Note:** From a security standpoint, a private subnet with a NAT Gateway would be the ideal network configuration for production workloads.
+However, due to the additional cost of NAT Gateways — one of the more expensive AWS networking components — a public subnet was used for this project.
+In a production environment, the NAT Gateway approach is strongly recommended to avoid exposing instance network interfaces directly to the internet.